 - The URL of the post

-When including transcriptions, show notes, or complementary blog posts for a podcast, avoid trying to force keywords into these places.
+When including transcriptions, show notes, or complementary blog posts for a podcast, avoid trying to force podcast keywords into these places.
 Google dings sites that “keyword stuff” meaning keywords are overly featured within page with the goal of manipulating search results.
 When including the target phrases across your site, make sure they fit organically.
 Start with writing your posts with the keywords in mind so you’re not left trying to fit a square peg into a round hole.

 Luckily the strategies are similar to what content marketers have been doing with written pieces for years.
-Focus on the keywords your audience uses within their search queries and include these terms within your podcast.
+Focus on the podcast keywords your audience uses within their search queries and include these terms within your podcast.